peak-js/peak/README.md

 ## Component methods

+### initialize()

+Run code when the component is initialized

 ### created()

-Run code when the component is created but not yet rendered
+Run code when the component has been created and initialized but not yet mounted

 ### mounted()